-Katrina is a Special Counsel in our Corporate team.
+Katrina Chambers is a Special Counsel in our Corporate team.
 Her practice includes licensing and commercialisation of IP, assistance with IP ownership and structuring issues, research and development collaborations, alliances and joint venture arrangements, the sale and purchase of IP assets and companies, IP audits and due diligence, establishment of franchise systems, manufacturing, supply and distribution agreements, general contracts law and commercial and corporate law.

 Katrina also advises in relation to protection of intellectual property assets, privacy and franchise compliance, regulatory issues and disputes, the Australian Consumer Law, infringement of copyright, trade marks, patents and designs, protection of data, know how and other valuable confidential information, advertising law and domain name disputes.

 Katrina is the winner of an International Law Office Client Choice Award 2013 for Healthcare and Life Sciences in Australia, and has been recognised by her peers as ‘Lawyer of the Year’ by Best Lawyers in Australia in the areas of Intellectual Property Law (2021) and Biotechnology Law (2023) in Brisbane.
 She has also been recognised by her peers as one of the Best Lawyers in Australia in the areas of Intellectual Property Law (2014 – 2023), Biotechnology Law (2017 – 2023), and Ethics and Professional Responsibility Practice (2019 – 2023).

 Katrina has been recognised in Doyle’s Guide as a leading lawyer (2021) and a recommended lawyer (2012 – 2020, 2022) in Queensland in Intellectual Property.
 She has also been acknowledged by The Legal 500 Asia-Pacific (2018 & 2019) for her work in the Intellectual Property space.